 They sit on a cart in the corner of the kitchen, with other room temperature vegetables, like onions and garlic.

 Tips and Tricks

 When you start researching how to get rid of fruit flies, you might quickly realize that there are several ways to go about it.
 You can make your own homemade traps or you can buy a ready-made trap.

 - Remove Food Supply: First, the best thing you can do is get rid of their food supply.
 Fruit flies love fruit and vegetables that are going bad.
 So be sure to throw those out, or into the compost!

 Bananas, potatoes, onions and other common items you might find at room temperature are all food sources for the fruit fly.

-Potatoes and onions can be store in brown paper bags, preferably in a dark cool area.
-Bananas can be stored in plastic bags to slow ripening or paper bags to increase ripening
+Potatoes and onions can be stored in brown paper bags, preferably in a dark cool area.
+Bananas can be stored in plastic bags to slow ripening or paper bags to increase ripening.

 You can also place ripened fruit in the fridge.
 It not only slows down the ripening production but it will help keep away the fruit flies.